 A dry socket (as mentioned before) can sometimes happen after the tooth has been removed and the blood clot becomes dislodged, fails to develop or dissolves before the socket has healed.

-The reason why you will feel pain is because your bone and nerves are now exposed and have no protection.
+The reason why you will feel pain is because your bones and nerves are now exposed and have no protection.
 Both are incredibly sensitive and debris can easily become trapped in this space, which is why itā€™s essential for the gauze to remain in place until fully healed.

-• Intense pain approximately two-three days post-procedure
+• Intense pain approximately two to three days post-procedure

 • The bone is visible in the socket (due to the loss of the blood clot)